-Alfred V. Almanza was appointed Administrator of the U.S. Department of Agriculture’s Food Safety Inspection Service (FSIS) in June 2007.
-As Administrator, he leads nearly 10,000 employees in the agency’s mission to protect public health.
+Alfred V. Almanza was appointed Deputy Under Secretary for Food Safety by the U.S. Department of Agriculture’s (USDA) Secretary Thomas J. Vilsack in September 2014, after having served as Administrator of USDA’s Food Safety and Inspection Service (FSIS) since June 2007.
+Mr. Almanza will simultaneously serve as Acting Administrator, continuing to lead nearly 10,000 employees in the agency’s mission to protect public health.

 During his tenure as Administrator, Mr. Almanza has focused on modernizing inspection and identifying ways to make the Agency more efficient and effective.
 He spearheaded the development of the proposed poultry slaughter rule that offers the possibility of reducing a minimum of 5000 illnesses from Salmonella and Campylobacter.
 The proposed rule would redirect FSIS inspection to a more balanced and efficient approach while simultaneously reducing pathogen levels in young poultry slaughter establishments.
 In addition, Mr. Almanza’s regulatory strategies against potentially deadly E. coli O157:H7 have significantly reduced illnesses from this pathogen.
 Under his leadership, FSIS implemented a zero-tolerance policy for six additional strains of E. coli that are responsible for human illness.
 He also led the development of new Campylobacter and Salmonella performance standards, which hold slaughter establishments accountable for reducing these pathogens in young chickens and turkeys.
 In 2006 the positive Salmonella testing rate was 16%; today it is less than 7%.
 In 2013, FSIS released the Salmonella Action Plan, which outlines the agency’s key steps towards reducing the incidence of Salmonella contamination.